Azure/AzOps/docs/wiki/ResourceDeletion.md

 ## Introduction

 **AzOps Resource Deletion** at a high level enables two scenarios.
-1. [Deletion of AzOps generated File](#deletion-of-azops-generated-file) of a supported resource type, resulting in AzOps removes the corresponding resource in Azure.
+1. [Deletion of AzOps generated File](#deletion-of-azops-generated-file) with a supported resource type, resulting in AzOps removes the corresponding resource in Azure.
 2. [Deletion of Custom Template](#deletion-of-custom-template), resulting in AzOps removes the corresponding resource in Azure.

 ## Deletion of AzOps generated File